Tag: tracking url

 What are UTM codes?

 UTM codes are essentially strings of text that are added to URLs.
 These strings contain specific parameters that provide invaluable information about the source, medium, and campaign that led a user to a particular webpage.
-In other words, UTM parameters act as data markers, offering a clearer view of the user’s journey, from the initial interaction to conversion.
+In other words, UTM codes act as data markers, offering a clearer view of the user’s journey, from the initial interaction to conversion.

 Here’s a breakdown of the key UTM parameters: